 What's in Your Camera Bags?

 Since we shoot with both film and digital cameras, we're considered hybrid shooters, the best of both mediums.
 Our camera bags are pretty heavy but we love what we can create using different types of cameras.
 I thought it might be fun to share what equipment we use to create the images we make.
 We use both film and digital cameras on most of our shoots, we love and understand them inside and out.
 The film cameras we shoot with are for the most part the Contax 645, Hasselblad 500CM, Rolleiflex, Widelux F7 and Holga.
 We also love and embrace digital as an important tool and photographic advancement.
-The digital cameras we use are the Canon R6 and the 5D’s.
+Our digital coverage is shot with the mirrorless Canon R6 camera's.

 Please take a look at the different cameras we use below to learn more about the gear we use and the images we create.
 After all, it isn’t the camera, it’s the photographer, but having really great equipment helps!
 The film cameras listed here are no longer produced, and are therefore even more special.
 Film and film cameras can still be purchased at camera stores.
 Give them a try!
 If you have any questions about film cameras, feel free to ask, I may know the answer!
 You can also follow us on IG at @karenhillweddings.